-I answered a question on moral judgments of obese people on 14 April 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on moral judgments of obese people on Philosophy in Action Radio on 14 April 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is it right or wrong to condemn people for being obese?
 Obviously, obese and morbidly obese people have made mistakes in their lives.
 Are they morally culpable for those mistakes?
 How should other people judge their characters?
 If I see an obese person on the street, should I infer that he is lazy and unmotivated?
 Should I refuse to hire an obese person because I suspect he won't work as hard as a non-obese person?
 Is obesity a moral failing – or are there other considerations?

 My Answer, In Brief: Given that weight is not a good metric for health and that obesity has many causes, for a person to assume that obese people must be morally or psychologically weak is empirically false and morally unjust.
 If you notice that in yourself, fight it!

 - Download: MP3 Segment

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.